 TDS on Sale of Property by NRI

-The TDS is same in case of a long term capital gain, deducted at 20% along with surcharge and cess with indexation benefits, but the TDS in case of a short term capital gain will be deducted at 30% along with surcharge and cess with indexation benefits.
+The TDS on sale of property by NRI in India, in case of a long term capital gain, deducted at 20% along with surcharge and cess with indexation benefits, but the TDS in case of a short term capital gain will be deducted at 30% along with surcharge and cess with indexation benefits.

 Another question that is often asked revolves around Overseas Citizens of India (OCIs), Can they sell inherited property in India?
 Is taxation any different from NRIs?